aws/karpenter-provider-aws/designs/node-ownership.md

 ***Etcd Storage***

-Conservatively, we assume that the new Machine CR will take up approximately 3KB of storage per Machine CR.
+Conservatively, we assume that the new Machine CR will take up approximately 3KB of storage per Machine CR (this is due to the label requirements that will be added to the Machine as well as any other details that represent the "scheduling decision").
 For a cluster that is running 10,000 nodes, this puts the memory usage for the Machine CRs at around 30MB.
 Comparatively, an estimate for a node’s storage usage is at around 15KB, putting its total memory usage on the cluster at around 150MB.
 Reasonably, for an [8GB etcd](https://aws.github.io/aws-eks-best-practices/reliability/docs/controlplane/), this 30MB of storage usage is not going to be significant and should be considered a negligble impact for consideration.

 #### In-Memory